-In a recent post, I talked about finishing my first bullet journal.
+I finally finished my first bullet journal, which means it’s time to set up a new one!
 Today, I am sharing my guide to setting up a new bullet journal.
 I’ve done a minimalist setup for the start of my new bullet journal, and I am so excited to show you how it turned out.
 This setup would be super easy for beginners or anyone starting a new bullet journal.

 Some of the links below are affiliate links.
 If you choose to make a purchase, I may receive a small commission, at no extra cost to you.
 Thank you for your support!